 Also like massage therapy, Feldenkrais sessions and group classes are deeply relaxing.
 The work activates and engages your parasympathetic nervous system, which is in charge of resting and digesting.
 As such, the sessions and classes induce a state of profound rest and recovery.
 However, this rested state is not sleepy or loose like after massage therapy.
 Clients often feel more active and in a “ready” state, primed for optimal performance.

-Meditation is primarily a mental exercise, with the body supporting the work of the mind.
-The Feldenkrais Method® is a true integration.
-Your mind works simultaneously with your body to physically rewire the neural pathways of your central nervous system.
-You may come to think of it as a moving meditation, since many of the mental benefits of meditation (and more) come to you in your sessions.
+You may come to think of Feldenkrais as a moving meditation, since many of the mental and physical benefits of meditation come to you in your sessions.